 - Development of EV Toolkits for use by utilities and others

 If you or your organization is a charging company, vehicle manufacturer, nonprofit health organization, donor, or part of a utility’s electric transportation team, we’d like to talk with you about partnering to advance energy efficient electric transportation initiatives!
-Please contact Anne Blair, director of energy efficient transportation.
+Please contact Justin Brightharp, energy efficient transportation manager.

 EV Updates and Progress